josix/oj-cli/README.md

 ```
 If you need to update the cli, type `oju` to update.

+#### Notice!
+When this version of cli published on ghost , it will change the way to install.

 ### Installation from source code in other devices

 ```